pdubslax/DI/README.md

 The Dominance Index
 ==

-An algorithm designed by Mark Edlund to more accurately ranking NCAA D1 College Basketball Teams.
+An algorithm designed by Mark Edlund to more accurately rank NCAA D1 College Basketball Teams.

 Implemented in python pulling live statistics from: http://realtimerpi.com/rpi_Men.html